joesustaric/golang-trains/README.md

 - [ ] Docker file to create a build env and run tests
 - [x] travis build (or other build server)
 - [ ] script file with run commands ```run.sh```

+Extra TODO's
+- [ ] trains as a web service

 #### Run tests
 go test -v ./trains